 "Blessed are the peacemakers, for they shall be called children of God."

-2 St. Gregory of Nyssa.
+4 St. Gregory of Nyssa.
 The Lord's Prayer and The Beatitudes.
-Ancient Christian Writers, Paulist Press, Mahwah, New Jersey.
+Ancient Christian Writer Series, Mahwah, New Jersey: Paulist Press, 1978.

-4 Pope John Paul II.
+7 Pope John Paul II.
 The Splendor of Truth, the encyclical Veritatis Splendor.
-Pauline Books & Media, Boston, 1993.
+(Boston: Pauline Books & Media, August 6, 1993), 29.

-6 Brown RE, Fitzmeyer JA, Murphy RE (eds): The New Jerome Biblical Commentary.
-Prentice Hall, Englewood Cliffs, New Jersey, 1990.
+9 Brown RE, Fitzmyer JA, Murphy RE (eds): The New Jerome Biblical Commentary.
+Englewood Cliffs, New Jersey: Prentice Hall, 1990.